 One of the most powerful tools you have when building credit is simply paying your bills.
 By paying your bills in full and on time, you're proving that you can make good on your debts.
 If you pay bills early, however, you may be able to build your business credit score even faster.
 Credit is essentially an agreement between you and a lender that you'll pay them later for a product or service (or access to money, in the case of credit cards) you need now.
 So, when bills come due, make sure you pay them.
 This is the most basic concept behind building credit.

 An important aspect of building a credit score is credit utilization.
 Much like with personal credit cards, business credit cards have a recommended usage so you can maximize your credit score.
 It's recommended that a business owner use no more than 30% of their total credit limit.
 This proves to lenders that you're not only financially responsible but more than able to meet your minimum balance each month.

-Key takeaway: New businesses can build credit by legally establishing the business, opening credit accounts with a bank and vendors that report to the credit agencies, and paying their bills on time.
+Did you know?
+New businesses can build credit by legally establishing the business, opening credit accounts with a bank and vendors that report to the credit agencies, and paying their bills on time.